vrajur/Modeling-Diffusion-Limited-Aggregation/README.md

 series of random walks on a set number of particles.
-The simulation is initialized with a seed particle one random walker particle and at each step in the random walk, various conditions are checked to see if the random walker will bind to the aggregate in its current position.
+The simulation is initialized with a seed particle one random walker particle and at each step in the random walk, various conditions are checked to see if the random walker will bind to the aggregate structure in its current position.

 Repository Overview: